label

 -

-29:04 There’s like never been more words published a day in history.
+29:04 There’s never been more words published in a day in history.
 It’s a content bonanza and an economic catastrophe at the same time.
 I think the future of publishing is incredibly bright.
-It just requires us thinking of it not just books and physical magazines or even ad-supported magazines.
-I communitythink if we think of the individual writer or the small band of writers, we’ve gone from a world dominated by empires to shrinking down to nations, to shrinking down to I think the 20th century was about corporations largely shaping the world.
+It just requires us to think of it, not just books and physical magazines, or even ad-supported magazines.
+I communitythink if we think of the individual writer or the small band of writers, we’ve gone from a world dominated by empires shrinking down to nations, and shrinking down to the 20th century corporations largely shaping the world.
 I think the 21st century is about small groups of people shaping the world.
 It keeps getting smaller, what you can punch out of.
 We’re still in this mindset to be legit in publishing.
 You need to be one of the big four, a big magazine with an office in midtown Manhattan.
 That’s just not it.
-Fitzcarraldo, it’s like 10 people.
+Fitzcarraldo, is like 10 people.
 Other Internet, 12 nerds.
 That’s who shapes culture.
 That’s where it’s going.
 People are doing amazing work.
 The impact of their words is huge.
 The economics of it are probably pretty good altogether, but it’s so diffused.
 It’s so not what we’re used to.